 The mathematical treatises of the Classical Age in ancient India exude the general intellectual robustness of the era.
 Two outstanding works of the period are: Āryabhaṭīya of Āryabhaṭa (499 CE) and Brāhma-Sphuṭa-Siddhānta of Brahmagupta (628 CE).
 These texts have a decisive influence on the course taken by Indian mathematics (and astronomy) for the next 1000 years.
 In particular, they are responsible for the emergence of a flourishing algebra culture in Indian mathematics.

-A favourite topic among Indian mathematicians of the era is the devising of suitable algorithms to determine the general integral solution of the linear indeterminate equation ay-bx=c with integer coefficients.
+A favourite topic among Indian mathematicians of the era is the devising of suitable algorithms to determine the general integral solution of the linear indeterminate equation katex is not defined with integer coefficients.
 The algorithms are termed kuṭṭaka (pulverizer), derived from the root kuṭṭ (to crush, to grind); the equation itself (or the problem of finding integer solutions of the equation) is also referred to as kuṭṭaka.

 The earliest extant description of the kuṭṭaka algorithm occurs in the Āryabhaṭīya (499 CE) and is generally considered to be Āryabhaṭa’s most significant contribution in (pure) mathematics.
 However, as the earlier post-Vedic mathematical treatises have not survived, one cannot ascertain the antiquity of the topic in India. Āryabhaṭa does not claim originality for any of his results.
 At the beginning of his chapter on mathematics, he makes a general acknowledgement that he is presenting the mathematical knowledge that is honoured at Kusumapura.